esciencecenter-digital-skills/lesson-FAIR-software/_episodes/04-citation.md

 > to initialize the ``CITATION.cff``.
 {: .callout}

+FIXME: Would be nice to point the learner to the instructions in the excersice instruction.
 > ## Publish your code in zenodo
 >
 > Browse to [Zenodo](https://sandbox.zenodo.org/) and archive a snapshot of